The Art of a Great First Impression: 12 Steps to Creating an Onboarding Email Sequence

 Various companies have different approaches to their onboarding email sequences, and they all differ.
 That’s why you can’t just follow someone else’s sequence blindly.
 But that does not mean you can’t take inspiration from them.

-And if we are talking about taking inspiration, Grammarly has hands down the best onboarding email sequence that anyone can take a few notes from.
+And if we are talking about taking inspiration, Grammarly has, hands down, the best onboarding email sequence that anyone can take a few notes from.
 Here’s what they did.

 Email #1: An Introduction to Grammarly